barrel/barrel-cli/README.md

 - ```brrl -d or -deploy```

 ##### ```brrl-install```
-This is an installation script that will add common packages that we develop with at Barrel into the projects package.json.
+This is an installation script that will add common packages that we develop with at Barrel into the project's package.json.
 You should run this command only once, when you are scaffolding out a project.

 **For each of the commands below, a ```-e <development|staging|production>``` variable can be flagged**